Juniper/vmx-docker-lwaftr/README.md

 $ cd ..
 ```

-This will clone the branch 1to1_mapping from a private Snabb repository, build the Docker container *buildsnabb* to compile snabb and place it in the current directory.
+This will clone the branch 1to1_mapping from a private Snabb repository, build the Docker Container *buildsnabb* to compile snabb and place it in the current directory.
 Snabb is a single application that will be placed in /usr/local/bin/ in the vmxlwaftr Docker Container further below.

 ### 3. Download JET Toolkit